why Nordic American Tankers Limited [NAT] is a Good Choice for Investors After New Price Target of $2.83

 Trading performance analysis for NAT stock

-Nordic American Tankers Limited [NAT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -14.46.
-With this latest performance, NAT shares dropped by -18.39% in over the last four-week period, additionally sinking by -8.97% over the last 6 months – not to mention a drop of -36.61% in the past year of trading.
+Nordic American Tankers Limited [NAT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 29.58.
+With this latest performance, NAT shares gained by 2.22% in over the last four-week period, additionally plugging by 26.61% over the last 6 months – not to mention a drop of -18.34% in the past year of trading.

 Nordic American Tankers Limited [NAT]: A deeper dive into fundamental analysis